pranomostro/uu/README.md

 -the C version fnuu (false negatives uu) is rather an experiment if it is possible to write a
-	faster and more memory efficient version. while the awk program does not make any errors, it saves all the input lines, the C program only holds the 32-bit hashes for every input line. the C version is also already slightly faster than uu.awk when it is compiled with optimization, and it is improved further.
+	faster and more memory efficient version. while the awk program does not make any errors, it saves all the input lines, the C program only holds the 32-bit hashes for every input line, which makes it a lot less memory intensive. the C version is also already slightly faster than uu.awk when it is compiled with optimization, and it is improved further.